ShipHawk/shiphawk-ruby/README.md

 Example Usage
 ------------------

-In the following example, we're going to make it easy for you to test out our Ruby client and API endpoints.
+In the following example, we're going to make it easy for you to test and learn about our Ruby client and API endpoints.
 We'll be booking a shipment via the command line.
 Yes, it is entirely possible to get Rates, book and track your Shipments etc... from your console.

 #### Step 1:  Clone the ShipHawk Ruby Client locally.